|Mondo Bizarro||Jun 28 2016|

 |Vintage Pulp||May 2 2012|

-There came a moment around 1970 in the U.S. when movie producers realized that African-Americans liked cinema too, and tailoring content to serve their tastes might prove profitable.
+There came a moment around 1970 in the U.S. when movie producers realized that African-Americans liked cinema too, and tailoring content to serve their tastes—the same way white tastes had been prioritized since the advent of cinema—might prove profitable.
+They bet that blacks would enjoy seeing themselves represented onscreen, even if many of the representatons were caricatures.
 But they did it on the cheap, with heavy-handed writers, inexperienced directors, and untested actors.
-The genre known as blaxploitation was the result.
-While the films were putatively black, the money behind them was almost always white, or at least establishment.
+The genre that would be called blaxploitation was the result.
+While the films were putatively black, the money behind them was almost always white, or at least establishment, but the bet paid off—blaxploitation was a cultural explosion.
 Well, the same thing happened around the same time with at least one tabloid.
 Above is a May 1969 cover for It’s Happening.

 So, what do you get here?
 The cover says it’s “the news others dare not print,” but basically, it’s the same as tabs like National Informer and Midnight, only with that added black/white spice on every page.
 But this is not ebony and ivory together forever in perfect harmony like Stevie Wonder and Paul McCartney once sang.
 Who’d buy such a newspaper?
 No, Americans prefer to lay down their hard earned coin for fear, strife, anger, rape and pillage.
 The stories, in classic ’70s tabloid fashion, are basically flights of editorial fancy matched to whatever handout photos happened to be languishing in the file cabinet.
 Thus we learn about a white mom seducing black boys, a black beauty’s boobs that put a potential white rapist in a trance, and so forth.
 We don’t think it’s black published.
 Why?
 Well, for one thing, the noun usage is suspect, as in the back page story headlined: Sports Scene Now Belongs to the Blacks.
 If you were black, would you refer to yourself as “the blacks”?